 Demand Clean Air Now

-Air pollution is damaging the health of thousands of people across the globe.
-Now we're demanding that more is done to clean up our air.take action
+Air pollution is damaging the health of thousands of people across the globe.take action

 People are the life-blood of cities.
 Cities host over half of the world’s population, a number expected to grow to nearly 70% by 2050.
 So we need cities that serve people first, instead of being dominated by cars and traffic.

 Cars are noisy, smelly, take up precious pace, and they are really bad for our health.
 More than 95% of the world’s population breathes dangerous air, which is especially bad news as air pollution is the fourth-leading cause of death worldwide, killing 4.2 million people globally every year.

 It’s also a very serious issue for the health of our planet.
 Recently, Greenpeace released a report based on new research from the German Aerospace Centre that shows we only have ten years to get rid of fossil fuel vehicles if we want to avoid the worst impacts of climate change.
 The age of fossil fuel vehicles must come to an end.

 We have a vision for future cities that are clean, connected, and community-focused.
 Last month on International Car-Free Day, we got a taste of what the world could be like if we realize future.

 Here are five ways your city will improve if it starts putting people before cars:

 - Less air and noise pollution.
 When Paris’ city centre went car-free in 2015, levels of nitrogen dioxide dropped by up to 40% in parts of the city, and sound levels dropped by half in the city centre.

 - More space for living — not traffic.
 Freeing up roads from the dominance of traffic makes more room for parks, squares, and community life.
 Green spaces can also welcome back some of our lost urban biodiversity.